Drinking coffee is a way to slow down the rush of life when needed, or the surrounding pressures seem to reach saturation, stress, fatigue.

 Also, the water container doesn’t balance well when sitting on the countertop, so you have to be careful not to tip it over when filling it.

 Capresso needs to do a better job of QC.
-Would be nice if the inner lip/ring that the removable grinder top piece fits on was more comfortable to clean.
+It would be nice if the inner lip/ring that the removable grinder top piece fits on was more comfortable to clean.

 It is a circular groove, and it’s hard to get the grounds out since it is recessed into the machine (would have to use a vacuum to get it all).